martinale14/work4me/README.md

 - Then in the console you have to run this commands first 'npm install -f', when this command finish please execute 'npm start', this is going to start the react application on your computer at port 3000

-- So to execute your application open the browser you want then go to http://your computer`s ip addres goes here:3000
+- So to execute your application open the browser you want then go to http://your_computer`s_ip_addres_goes_here:3000

 Happy Hacking :)